MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/cloud-consolidation.md

     - Disable the ability to communicate with Office 365 in OriginalCompany.<span>com on-premises.
     - Update DNS records for OriginalCompany.<span>com to point to Office 365.
 11. If not done already, [enable AAD Connect for the next forest](cloud-consolidation-aad-connect.md) that will go hybrid (AcquiredCompany.<span>com).
 At this point, the organization looks like **[Figure C](#figure-c)**.
 This may be another common starting point for some organizations.
 If you are using Teams in the pure online organization, it’s critical to ensure that the online sip domains for the on-premises organization remain disabled until you are ready to enable hybrid.
-12. If you are using closed federation, make sure to add any sip domains from the pure online tenant as Allowed Domains in Office 365.
+12. If you are using closed federation, you must add any Sip domains of the pure online tenant as Allowed Domains in **same** Office 365.
 Note that it can take some time before the change takes effect and there is no harm in doing this early, so we suggest doing this well in advance of moving to step 13.
 13. In PowerShell, [enable the sip domains for the next on-premises deployment](https://docs.microsoft.com/en-us/powershell/module/skype/enable-csonlinesipdomain?view=skype-ps) that will go hybrid, AcquiredCompany.<span>com.
 This is done using `Enable-CsOnlineSipDomain`, which is new functionality available as of November 2018.
 14. Update the on-premises environment to accept any SIP domains from the online tenant, so they match.
     - [Update the SAN in all edge certificates](cloud-consolidation-edge-certificates.md) to be the same value as before, plus values for any existing online SIP domains, in this case, Sip.OriginalCompany.<span>com.
-    - Make sure OriginalCompany.<span>com is an allowed domain in the on-premises deployment, AcquiredCompany.
+    - Make sure OriginalCompany.<span>com is an [allowed domain](https://docs.microsoft.com/en-us/powershell/module/skype/new-csalloweddomain) in the on-premises deployment, AcquiredCompany.
+Add allowed domains.
 15. [Enable Skype for Business hybrid](configure-federation-with-skype-for-business-online.md) between on-premises AcquiredCompany.<span>com and the cloud.
 16. As desired, [migrate users from on-premises to the cloud](move-users-between-on-premises-and-cloud.md).
-You can migrate users either directly to TeamsOnly mode or you can migrate them first to Skype for Business Online.
+You can migrate users either directly to [TeamsOnly](/microsoftteams/teams-and-skypeforbusiness-coexistence-and-interoperability) mode or you can migrate them first to Skype for Business Online.
 During this state, the organization looks like **[Figure D](#figure-d)**.
 17. Once all users are migrated, [disable hybrid with the on-premises environment](cloud-consolidation-disabling-hybrid.md) to *make the organization pure cloud*!

 The diagrams below show the configuration at various key points during this process.